HIV and Opportunistic Infections, Coinfections, and Conditions

 Key Points

-- Opportunistic infections (OIs) are infections that occur more often or are more severe in people with weakened immune systems than in people with healthy immune systems.
-People with weakened immune systems include people living with HIV.
+• Opportunistic infections (OIs) are infections that occur more often or are more severe in people with weakened immune systems, such as people with HIV, than in people with healthy immune systems.

 What is an opportunistic infection?

 Opportunistic infections (OIs) are infections that occur more often or are more severe in people with weakened immune systems than in people with healthy immune systems.
-People with weakened immune systems include people living with HIV.
+People with weakened immune systems include people with HIV or cancer, or those who receive organ transplants.

 Why do people with HIV get OIs?

-Once a person has HIV, the virus begins to multiply and damages the immune system.
-A weakened immune system makes it harder for the body to fight off OIs.
+Once a person has HIV, the virus begins to multiply and damage the immune system.
+A weakened immune system makes it harder for the body to fight off OIs, which take advantage of a person’s weakened immune defenses.

 HIV medicines prevent HIV from damaging the immune system.
-But without treatment with HIV medicines, HIV can gradually destroy the immune system and advance to acquired immunodeficiency syndrome (AIDS).
-Many OIs, for example, certain forms of pneumonia and TB, are considered AIDS-defining conditions, which are infections and cancers that are life-threatening in people with HIV.
+But without treatment with HIV medicines, HIV can gradually destroy the immune system and progress to acquired immunodeficiency syndrome (AIDS).
+Many OIs (such as certain forms of pneumonia and TB) and some cancers are considered AIDS-defining conditions, which are life-threatening in people with HIV.

 Are OIs common in people with HIV?